webcodr/weblog/content/post/us-international-keyboard-layout-without-dead-keys.md

 ## Solution

-Unfortunately Microsoft does not ship an US international layout with dead keys with Windows.
+Unfortunately Microsoft does not ship an US international layout with dead keys without Windows.
 Most Linux distributions do exactly that, but I guess that's to easy for a big international corporation like Microsoft.

 What to do?
 After a little bit of googling, I found a neat little tool, the Microsoft Keyboard Layout Creator.
 I've never heard of this program before but it's legit and works fine.